WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

 Notes:

 -For safety reasons flood filling process will be aborted after 3 seconds.
-If you acidentally filled whole map, you can undo them.
+If you accidentally filled whole map, you can undo them.

 -You can limit flood-fill with section boundaries if you will enable flag in the  \[Edit -> Don't fill out of section\].